 Looking for other great air fryer and Ninja Foodi recipes?

-- Our air fryer fried shrimp is the bomb!!!
+- Our air fryer fried shrimp and empanadas in air fryer are the bomb!!!

 - Here are the best air fryer zucchini chips, seriously.